Berlin: Boroughs

 Berlin is subdivided into 12 boroughs or districts (Bezirke).
 Each borough has several subdistricts or neighborhoods (Ortsteile), which have roots in much older municipalities that predate the formation of Greater Berlin on 1 October 1920.
 These subdistricts became urbanized and incorporated into the city later on.
 Many residents strongly identify with their neighborhoods, colloquially called Kiez.
 At present, Berlin consists of 96 subdistricts, which are commonly made up of several smaller residential areas or quarters.

 Each borough is governed by a borough council (Bezirksamt) consisting of five councilors (Bezirksstadträte) including the borough's mayor (Bezirksbürgermeister).
 The council is elected by the borough assembly (Bezirksverordnetenversammlung).
 However, the individual boroughs are not independent municipalities, but subordinate to the Senate of Berlin.
 The borough's mayors make up the council of mayors (Rat der Bürgermeister), which is led by the city's Governing Mayor and advises the Senate.
 The neighborhoods have no local government bodies.

-Twin towns – sister cities
+City partnerships

-Berlin maintains official partnerships with 17 cities.
-Town twinning between Berlin and other cities began with its sister city Los Angeles in 1967.
-East Berlin's partnerships were canceled at the time of German reunification but later partially reestablished.
-West Berlin's partnerships had previously been restricted to the borough level.
-During the Cold War era, the partnerships had reflected the different power blocs, with West Berlin partnering with capitals in the Western World and East Berlin mostly partnering with cities from the Warsaw Pact and its allies.
+Berlin to this day maintains official partnerships with 17 cities.
+Town twinning between West Berlin and other cities began with its sister city Los Angeles, California, in 1967.
+East Berlin's partnerships were canceled at the time of German reunification.

-There are several joint projects with many other cities, such as Beirut, Belgrade, São Paulo, Copenhagen, Helsinki, Amsterdam, Johannesburg, Mumbai, Oslo, Hanoi, Shanghai, Seoul, Sofia, Sydney, New York City and Vienna.
-Berlin participates in international city associations such as the Union of the Capitals of the European Union, Eurocities, Network of European Cities of Culture, Metropolis, Summit Conference of the World's Major Cities, and Conference of the World's Capital Cities.